secretstartups/handbook/content/handbook/support/readiness/operations/docs/zendesk/agent_workspace.md

 You can now use inline images in your replies.
 Simply copy the image and paste it into the text box.

-**Note** The customer needs to be logged in to see these, so it consider how your reply would look via email when they receive the notification.
+**Note** The customer needs to be logged in to see these, so consider how your reply would look via email when they receive the notification.

 ## Redaction no longer require a Zendesk app